MAGALA-RICHARD/apsimNGpy-documentations/doc/api.rst

    Edit a model component located by an APSIM path, dispatching to type-specific editors.

-   This method resolves a node under ``self.Simulations`` using an APSIM path, then edits that node by delegating to an editor based on the node’s runtime type.
+   This method resolves a node under `instance.Simulations` using an APSIM path, then edits that node by delegating to an editor based on the node’s runtime type.
    It supports common APSIM NG components (e.g., Weather, Manager, Cultivar, Clock, Soil subcomponents, Report, SurfaceOrganicMatter).
 Unsupported types raise